-Tumor removal is a common type of soft tissue surgery performed by a qualified vet surgeon.
+Tumor removal is a common type of soft tissue surgery performed by a qualified veterinarian.
 When abnormal growths are detected in or on pets through radiological methods, vets may order a procedure called a fine needle aspirate to withdraw cells and tissue from the growth for microscopic examination.
 If we cannot accurately determine whether the tumor is benign or malignant through a needle aspirate, your pet may need a biopsy.
 This involves minor surgery to remove a small piece of the tumor for enhanced investigation of the nature of the tumor.
-Additionally, x-rays and blood/urine tests are essential, pre-operative tests telling your vet surgeon if kidney or liver problems are present that could make general anesthesia a slight health risk for your pet.
+Additionally, x-rays and blood/urine tests are essential, pre-operative tests telling your veterinarian if kidney or liver problems are present that could make general anesthesia a slight health risk for your pet.

 Types of Soft Tissue and Tumor Removal Surgeries Performed